-Corporate KPIs are cascaded down in the organization to create appropriate divisional performance objectives with strong line of sight.
+Corporate key performance indicators ("KPIs") are cascaded down in the organization to create appropriate divisional performance objectives with strong line of sight.

 Divisional KPIs support operational, financial, customer and employee targets.
-Weightings for these KPIs ranged from 5% to 25% of divisional performance.
+Weightings for these KPIs ranged from 5% to 30% of divisional performance.
 All divisional KPIs support achievement in the Corporation's four areas of focus: Customer, People, Operations, and Financial.
 These measures are aimed at increasing customer satisfaction, improving reliability, accomplishing LDC's work program safely and meeting regulatory requirements.
 Prioritization of these KPI's is determined based on divisional accountabilities.
 Some examples of Divisional measures are Customer Connection Index, Safety Inspections per Leader, Distribution System Health Index & Operating Expenses.

 Performance-based incentives also include individual performance objectives which are set annually and are tied to business priorities and each individual's particular accountabilities.
 The number and weighting of individual objectives vary by individual and from year to year.
-Examples of the 2018 individual performance objectives for the NEOs include, but are not limited to, continuous improvement of operational processes to enhance performance and engagement.
+Examples of the 2019 individual performance objectives for the NEOs include, but are not limited to, continuous improvement of operational processes to enhance performance and engagement.

-In 2018, the Corporation exceeded all of its corporate targets represented by its KPIs.
-The NEOs exceeded the majority of their divisional and individual performance targets for 2018.
+In 2019, the Corporation exceeded all of its KPI targets at the Corporate and Divisional levels, with the NEOs exceeding the majority of their individual performance targets.
 Each of the corporate, divisional and individual performance targets were reasonably difficult to attain and served to encourage success in the NEOs performance and in the Corporation's overall results.